pseaton23/Dynamics-365-FastTrack-Implementation-Assets/AI ERP Agents/Sales Order Agent/readme.md

 - **Sample document** - You can use the attached test pdf document for testing if you have the sample data available in your Finance and Operations environment.

+ ## Disclaimer
+- Microsoft makes no warranties, express or implied.
+This solution is provided “as-is,” and may change without notice.
+You bear the risk of using it.